 We want to improve the outlook for people with brain tumours by funding research that takes forward our understanding of the mechanisms underlying tumour development, and helps develop better ways to diagnose and treat these tumours.

 This theme covers 'acquired' brain and spinal cord injuries - that is, those that occur after birth.
-These injuries may be traumatic - caused by an external injury to the head or spine, or non-traumatic - caused by an internal event such as a stroke.
+These injuries may be traumatic, caused by an external injury to the head or spine, or non-traumatic, caused by an internal event such as a stroke.

 Headache has been described as the most common medical complaint known to man.
+It is the cause of three quarters of all neurological years with disability and the most common source of pain.

 We want to improve people's lives by funding research that addresses the causes and mechanisms of headache and facial pain, and advances diagnosis and treatment of these disorders.